boxkite-ml/boxkite/README.md

 ### Monitoring models in production

-At serving time, users may import `bdrk[model-monitoring]` library to track various model performance metrics.
+At serving time, users may import `boxkite` library to track various model performance metrics.
 Anomalies in these metrics can help inform users about model rot.

 #### Logging predictions